dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0501.md

 Are there other dimensionless groups?

 To get rid of time, we started with 𝑎/𝑣2 and then ended, inevitably, with the group 𝑎𝑟/𝑣2.
 To make another dimensionless group, we would have to choose another starting point.
-However, the only starting points that get rid of time are powers of 𝑎/𝑣2—for example, 𝑣2/𝑎 or 𝑎2/𝑣4—and those choices lead to the corresponding power of 𝑎𝑟/𝑣2.
+However, the only starting points that get rid of time are powers of 𝑎/𝑣2 — for example, 𝑣2/𝑎 or 𝑎2/𝑣4 — and those choices lead to the corresponding power of 𝑎𝑟/𝑣2.
 Therefore, any dimensionless group can be formed from 𝑎𝑟/𝑣2.
 Our three quantities 𝑎, 𝑟, and 𝑣 produce exactly one independent dimensionless group.

 As a result, any statement about the circular acceleration can be written using only 𝑎𝑟/𝑣2.
 All dimensionless statements using only 𝑎𝑟/𝑣2 have the general form